 RATIONALE: When students enter higher education they must negotiate many transitional challenges.
-Students are more likely to persist and succeed in their education with a support group of peers and a faculty member to orient them to the mission and facilities of Bethel and to discuss issues related to liberal arts education and student life.
+Students are more likely to persist and succeed in their education with a support group of peers and a faculty member.
+Additionally, students who learn life skills such as: